Radon

 Interpreting the test results:

-Radon is measured in pico curies per liter (pCi/L).
-EPA (Environmental
+Radon is measured in Pico Curies Per Liter (pCi/L).
+The EPA (Environmental

-Protection Agency) and IEMA (Illinois Emergency management Agency) recommend that levels at or above 4 pCi/L be reduced through mitigation.
+) and NCDHHS (North Carolina Department of Health and Human Services) recommend that levels at or above 4 pCi/L be reduced through mitigation.

 Reducing high levels of radon:

 Indoor radon levels can easily be lowered by installing a radon mitigation system that collects radon prior to its entry into the home and discharges it safely outside.
 This is, however, not a "do-it-yourself" project.
-Only Illinois licensed mitigation companies should be consulted for this purpose.
+Only North Carolina licensed mitigation companies should be consulted for this purpose.